Endocrine: Parathyroidectomy

 - Can Cause Airway Edema from Venous/Lymphatic Obstruction Making Intubation Difficult

-- Respiratory Distress: Emergently Open at Bedside
+- Treatment:- Respiratory Distress: Emergently Open at Bedside

 - Not in Respiratory Distress: Intubate & Emergently Open in the OR